sassyboy/myos/README.md

 - `kernel.elf`: The ELF image of the kernel that can be used with QEMU, GRUB or other loaders that support ELF.
 - `kernel.img`: The binary image of the kernel.

+## Make a bootable drive:
+See example boot-drive/boot-partition content in the `boot` directory.

 <hr/>
 Author: Sasan Golchin (golchin -AT- bu.edu)